aml-org/als/documentation/features/custom-messages.md

 `templateType` values:
 - NONE: Turns templates off.
 - SIMPLE: Template will only contain the first level.
 - FULL: Template will contain the whole structure required for the definition.
+If no FULL option is available, by default it will show the SIMPLE template.
 - BOTH: Template will contain both the first and second level.

 ### filesInProject